loics2/node-mplayer/README.md

 node-mplayer
 ============

 A node.js wrapper for MPlayer on Linux.
-It's currently focused on sound playing, more options and video playing will come later.
+Use it to play music on your sound card!

 ## Usage